solvebio/solvebio-ruby/README.md

 This packages provides a command-line interface (CLI) and Ruby API interface to SolveBio.

-For more information about SolveBio see http://www.solvebio.com
+For more information about the SolveBio API, https://www.solvebio.com/docs/api/ For more information about SolveBio, see http://www.solvebio.com

 # Installation